Glenda J Ashleigh

 Bridal Party Attendants the Flower Girl

 Flower Girls are delightful!
-What is the role of Flower Girl?
+What is the role of a Flower Girl?
 Flower Girl attendants in the Bridal Party assist the entrance of the Bride.
 A Flower Girl is a great addition to the Bridal Party, and the delight is doubled when there are two of them!

 Here are Pip and Pepper, those two-and-a-half-year-old twin nieces of the Bridegroom, Pog at Peg & Pog’s wedding.

-Peg and Pog hope that Pip and Pepper will skip along happily in front of them as they enter the Rose Garden for their wedding ceremony.
-However, Pip and Pepper have other ideas!!
 The little Flower Girls take a shortcut to the Rose Garden.
-After all, weddings are exciting and little girls like excitement.
+After all, weddings are exciting and little girls like excitement!
 Pip and Pepper race ahead and alert everyone that Peg and Pog are on the path!
-The Bride and Groom approach and enter the Rose Garden on their own.
-Pip and Pepper stand in the wedding area and clap excitedly as Peg and Pog enter.
-Everyone appreciates such a novel bridal procession.
-This lovely touch sets the warm and happy tone for the wedding and everyone smiles and feels the love.
+Pip and Pepper stand in front of the wedding arch, clapping and squealing with delight as Peg and Pog enter the Rose Garden.
+Family and friends join in the clapping, and there are smiles all round.
+This lovely touch sets the warm and happy tone for the wedding, and everyone feels the love.

 Flower Girls as Bridal Attendants